 Ecamm Call Recorder – This is an integration that allows you to record several video streams into separate files.
-It’s what we use to have a mix of one of us and both of us on screen during our produced videos.
-We should note that Ecamm also have a livestream app.
+It’s what we use to have a mix of one of us and both of us on-screen during our produced videos.
+We should note that Ecamm also has a livestream app.
 We have not used it, nor know anyone who has.

 Zoom – The paid version allows you to livestream.
 It requires using a custom configuration.
 We use Zoom sometimes.